Legislation & Political Action

 Processing CCA Legislation

 Members are often interested in the processing of CCA legislation.
 Ideas for legislation come from CCA members, either individually or through committees.
-Those ideas are then discussed by the Legislation and Advocacy Committee which meets before CTA State Council (see the Advocacy/Political Action section of this website for the meeting dates).
+Those ideas are then discussed by the CCA Legislation and Advocacy Committee.
 If the Legislation and Advocacy Committee supports an idea, it then goes to the CCA Policy Committee to make sure there is CTA policy that supports the proposed legislation.
 Then in June or October, the proposed bills, with their rationales, are presented to the CTA State Legislation Committee on behalf of CCA by the CCA Vice President and the CTA legislative advocate assigned to CCA.
 These ideas are then sent to various departments of CTA for evaluation.
 If the bill is passed by CTA State Council, our Legislative Advocate then finds an author to carry the bill and lobbies for the bill as it makes its way through the state legislature.

 Taking Positions on Legislation

 CCA is a policy-driven organization.
 Therefore, positions on legislation must be supported by policy.
+(If policy does not exist, CCA is able to write policy in support — provided that it does not contradict existing policy.)
 For this reason, it is not always possible for a CCA officer or Board member to declare support for a particular bill or concept without going through existing policy.
 The CCA President is the official spokesperson for our organization.

-At every CTA State Council, the CCA Legislation and Advocacy Committee reviews all bills which refer to community colleges or higher education.
-It is our task to take positions on these bills which are then approved by both CTA State Council and CCA Council.
+The CCA Legislation and Advocacy Committee reviews all bills that refer to community colleges or higher education.
+It is our task to take positions on these bills, which are then approved by both CTA State Council and CCA Council.
 Once these positions are taken, the CTA Legislative Advocate assigned to CCA lobbies for our positions in the legislature.

 Legislation and Advocacy Committee